RoboCop (2014 film)

 RoboCop is a 2014 American superhero film directed by José Padilha and written by Joshua Zetumer, Edward Neumeier, and Michael Miner.
-It is a remake of the 1987 film of the same name, and the fourth installment of the RoboCop franchise overall.
+It is a remake of the 1987 movie of the same name and the fourth installment of the RoboCop franchise overall.
 The film stars Joel Kinnaman as the title character, with Gary Oldman, Michael Keaton, Samuel L. Jackson, Abbie Cornish, Jackie Earle Haley, Michael K. Williams, Jennifer Ehle, and Jay Baruchel in supporting roles.
-Set in 2028, the film sees a detective become critically injured and turned into a cyborg police officer whose programming blurs the line between man and machine.
+Set in 2028, a detective becomes critically injured and is turned into a cyborg police officer whose programming blurs the line between man and machine.

-Screen Gems first announced a remake in 2005, but it was halted one year later.
+Sony Pictures' Screen Gems first announced a remake in 2005, but it was halted one year later.
 Darren Aronofsky and David Self were originally assigned to direct and write the film, respectively, for a tentative 2010 release.
 The film was delayed numerous times, and Padilha signed on in 2011.
 In March 2012, Metro-Goldwyn-Mayer Pictures (successor company to Orion Pictures until September 11, 2014, the studio that released the original film) announced an August 2013 release, but that was then changed to February 2014.
 The principal characters were cast from March to July 2012.
 Principal photography began in September 2012 in Toronto and Vancouver in Canada, with additional locations in Hamilton, in Canada, and Detroit in the United States.

-RoboCop was released in the United States on February 12, 2014, by Sony Pictures Releasing.
-The film received mixed reviews, with praise for some of the cast's performances, action, updates, style and political/media satire, but criticism for its lack of violence, social satire and humor compared to the original film, and grossed $242.6 million against its $100–130 million budget.
+RoboCop released in the United States on February 12, 2014, by Sony Pictures Releasing.
+The film received mixed reviews, being considered inferior to the original film, although the visual effects, the cast performences and the action sequences were praised.
+It grossed $242.6 million against its $100–130 million budget.